fabiohsv-cit/ciandt-components-loading/README.md

 # ciandt-components-loading
 Loading component written in angularjs.
-This component install an http interceptor that start a loading icon and close after response.
-It's use the angular-loading-bar component, it's a complement.
-The angular-loading-bar create a loading without block the page and, if necessary, use ciandt-components-loading to show loading block the page.
+This component install an http interceptor that starts a loading icon and close it after the response.  it's a complement to the angular-loading-bar component.
+The angular-loading-bar run without blocking the page and, if necessary, you can use ciandt-components-loading to show a loading sign that blocks the page.
-A plus feature is available, it's possible show a message after responses where the request submit a json and this request don't use GET method.
+Another feature is available, it's possible to show a message after responses where the requests submit a json and this requests are not a GET method.
 See more below.

 ### Install